Documentation

 Control Interface

-Arduinos and ESPs have analog GPIO support and allow us access to a larger range of control options.
-Below is a list of available control settings.
+Attach a control to a microcontroller GPIO.
+Arduinos and ESPs have analog GPIO support and allow access to a larger range of control options.

 "key": "nanpy_control_a2",